andrelucas/dataplane-standalone-poc/README.md

 ### Generate the staging tarball

 We need to generate a tarball to give to the client.
+This takes a long time, C++ compilation is slow.
+Normally we'd just give them a tarball.

 ```sh
 $ cd git/data